ManikyaAlister/indycon-indi/analyses/README.md

 To run them, run the lines: `sh analyses/01_models/run-indi-1.sh` (for null model) and `sh analyses/01_models/run-indi-2.sh` for alternative model in the *terminal*.

 Please note that running the individual models sequentially **may take a long time**.
-On my Mac Book Air M2 it took roughly 1.5 minutes per subject/model, so it could take upwards of ~200 minutes to run both models for all subjects sequentially.
+On my Mac Book Air M2 it took roughly 1.5 minutes per subject/model, so it could take upwards of ~200 minutes to run both models for all subjects sequentially. **You could make them run faster by including cores=4 to the brm() functions** so that each of the 4 chains run in parallel.

 **To run the group-level models** reported in the manuscript, run 01_models/run_group_models_local.R.
 This script uses the Parallel function in R to run the analyses on multiple cores on your computer.
 It means that you won’t see any output in your console as things are running, so you may need to just be patient until you wait for it to finish (even if nothing seems like it’s happening, it probably is).